blairjordan/shortcut-mermaid/README.md

 CHART_FILE_PATH=./chart.md
 WORKFLOW_ID=<WORKFLOW_ID>
 WATCH_INTERVAL=60000
+WRITE_CHART_MARKDOWN=true
+UPDATE_EPIC_DESCRIPTION=true
 ```

 For more information on how to get the `SHORTCUT_API_TOKEN` and `WORKFLOW_ID`, please refer to the [Shortcut API documentation](https://shortcut.com/api).

+To write the chart to a file, set `WRITE_CHART_MARKDOWN=true`.
+The default folder path is `./`.

+To update the epic description to include the chart, set `UPDATE_EPIC_DESCRIPTION=true`.
+If a PERT chart already exists in the description, it will be replaced.

 **Development:**